thenewdarling/Spellbook/Class Features/Bladesong.md

 Starting at 2nd level, you can invoke an elven magic called the Bladesong, provided that you aren’t wearing medium or heavy armor or using a shield.
 It graces you with supernatural speed, agility, and focus.

 You can use a bonus action to start the Bladesong, which lasts for 1 minute.
-It ends early if you are incapacitated, if you don medium or heavy armor or a shield, or if you use two hands to make an attack with a weapon.
+It ends early if you are [[incapacitated]], if you don medium or heavy armor or a shield, or if you use two hands to make an attack with a weapon.
 You can also dismiss the Bladesong at any time (no action required).

 While your Bladesong is active, you gain the following benefits: